Signed in as:

 This 10-module program is rooted in the principles of the evidence-based Nurturing Parenting Program® (NPP) and designed for use with families involved in DSS, family court, or other family preservation systems.
-It incorporates trauma-informed strategies and developmentally appropriate practices to reduce risk factors, promote protective factors, and support long-term family stability stability in five primary domains: Parenting & Bonding, Caregiver(s) Stability & Well-Being, Family Safety & Structure, Household Stability & Concrete Needs, and Family Engagement in Services & Case Plan.
+It incorporates trauma-informed strategies and developmentally appropriate practices to reduce risk factors, promote protective factors, and support long-term family stability.

-This program can be delivered in conjunction with other identified service needs (substance abuse, mental health, family violence, etc.), individually or in small groups, and is well-suited for families identified as at risk of abuse or neglect, navigating reunification, co-parenting, or DSS-mandated services.
-It reflects the NPP model’s commitment to fostering nurturing relationships while equipping families with the tools to grow and heal through three primary lenses:
+Nurturing Foundations™ can be delivered in conjunction with other identified service needs (substance abuse, mental health, family violence, etc.), individually or in small groups, and is well-suited for families identified as at risk of abuse or neglect, navigating reunification, co-parenting, or DSS-mandated services.

-In this program, we use the terms co-parenting and shared parenting interchangeably to reflect the range of caregiving relationships involved in raising a child.
-Shared parenting can be challenging, especially when families are facing court involvement, DSS cases, or strained relationships.
-Our Shared Parenting Foundations is a two-home coaching program delivered by trained therapists, right in the home or virtually.
-We help families work together to build trust, communicate calmly, and prioritize the needs of their children—regardless of custody or caregiving arrangements.
+In this program, we work with families in ongoing custody disputes and/or biological parents sharing custody who may also be engaged with the DSS and/or court system, but without formal findings of abuse or neglect.
+We use the terms co-parenting and shared parenting interchangeably to reflect the range of caregiving relationships involved in raising a child.
+We utilize a six-module guide to help families work together to build trust, communicate calmly, and prioritize the needs of their children—regardless of custody or caregiving arrangements.
+Service options include one or both homes, private practice, virtually, groups, or self-paced work.

 This program is ideal for: